Hastings Senior High School (Nebraska)

 Hastings High School (HHS) is a public secondary school located in Hastings, Nebraska, United States.
 It is part of the Hastings Public Schools school district.
 Other area high schools are St. Cecilia High School and Adams Central Junior-Senior High School.
 HHS is the largest of the three.

 In the media

 Hastings High was featured in the independent film Easter during a football game flashback sequence.
+In addition, the school and its football team have been highlighted in several local news features related to their athletic achievements and community involvement.